emca-it/ITRS-Log-Analytics-7.x/08-Empowered_AI/08-Empowered_AI.md

 # Empowered AI

-`Empowered AI` is a module of Energy Logserver containing mathematical algorithms for data science.
+`Empowered AI` is a module of ITRS Log Analytics containing mathematical algorithms for data science.
 It is a licensed extension for SIEM deployment, designed to help SOC teams detect data that is difficult to identify with regular approaches.
 Advanced mathematical sorting, grouping, and forecasting enriched with statistics create a new outlook on security posture.

 `Empowered AI` is an ongoing project, continuously improved by a team of mathematicians, data scientists, and security analysts.